 This page provides up-to-date information regarding the Somerset County Health Department’s response to the COVID-19 public health emergency.

-general vaccine information
+general covid-19 vaccine information

 vaccine clinic information

 We are currently offering COVID-19 vaccinations to eligible persons 6 months and older.
-To schedule an appointment call 443.523.1920.
+We have a limited supply of COVID vaccines for uninsured and underinsured adults.

 general testing information